jduffey/nextpin11/README.md

 In other words: secretNumber = algorithm(pinpad, customer); where only customer knows her private numbers and the pinpad is shuffled every time it is presented to her so that onlookers cannot easily deduce how the secret number is derived.
 Security can be enhanced by increasing the pad size and/or requiring the customer to correctly pick the secret number on several shuffled pinpads consecutively.

-Other security enhancements could involved adding number of additional or alternate rule sets for how to "interact with" the pinpad.
+Other security enhancements could involve adding any number of additional or alternate rule sets for how to "interact with" the pinpad.
 For example:

 -Assess the value in the first element of the pinpad and move right that many times.
 Assess the value you land on then move down that many times.
 From that number, navigate a la Anchor->Direction to find the secret number.

--If the first element is odd, the apply the opposite navigation rules ("move left" becomes "move right") from the middle number.
+-If the first element is odd then apply the opposite navigation rules (e.g. "move left" becomes "move right") from the middle number.

 -...and so on.
 Get creative!